WOLF DESIGN retro REVIEW. 12th September 2017

 Exterior Design Review.

 This car is not ostentatious, aggressive or even sleek like other sports cars of the day.
-It somehow feels simple, purposeful and yet ever elegant.
+It somehow feels simple, purposeful and very elegant.
 The lines very deliberately connect and flow without shouting or making any big gestures.
 Every detail is well considered and appear together as one language- the Mercedes language of practical engineering and beautiful design.
-Other than the unique concave roof shape, the front face of the car gives a very distinct character.
-With big vertical headlights on either side of a large front grill, the car is always grinning with positivity and inviting you to put it to the test.
+Other than the unique concave roof shape, the front face of the car creates strong character.
+With big vertical headlights on either side of a large front grill, the car is always grinning with positivity, and invites you to put it to the test.
 Externally the Pagoda looks good from almost every angle, but we particularly find this car most awesome from the front at a low angle to the ground.
-Original Metallic colours are more rare than solid colours and the WOLF colour of Choice for this car is silver, followed by Tunis beige metallic (light gold), gun metallic grey and Metallic Cyprus green.
+Original Metallic colours are more rare than solid ones, and the WOLF colour of Choice for this car is silver, followed by Tunis beige metallic (light gold), gun metallic grey and Metallic Cyprus green.

 Interior Design Review.

-This car was considered an open tour-er as opposed to a fast grunting sports car.
+This car was considered an open tourer as opposed to a fast grunting sports car.
 It was the car you drove around all day in comfort and style.
-Despite that the car still has a reasonably sporty grumble and a distinct smell of raw mechanics as opposed to modern day synthetic plastics and leather.
-With the top down we felt special, stylish, cool and without temptation to push the car harder like you might with a Porsche or Ferrari.
+Despite that the car still has a reasonably sporty grumble and a distinct smell of raw mechanics when compare to modern day synthetic plastics and leather.
+With the top down we felt special, stylish, cool and without temptation to push the car hard like you might with a Porsche or Ferrari.
 The drive is relatively smooth effortless and feels contemporary.
-The Radio had an old school charm with an earthy tone from a single speaker located under wooden grills on the top of the centre dash.
+The Radio has that cozy old school charm with an earthy tone from a single speaker located under a wooden grill on the top of the dash.
 The most annoying part was having to pull the antenna up by hand which was how most models prior to 1970 were.
-A period automatic antenna is available should this inconvenience out way the upgrade costs.
+A period automatic antenna is available should this inconvenience out way the costs to upgrade.

 Desirability /Collectability or Value for money.